-Delray Beach should pursue a baseline resource assessment to measure City performance in categories such as energy, fuel, water, and waste, by characterizing Delray Beach's electricity use, natural gas consumption, water use, fleet energy energy consumed waste use, and by management.
-A resource baseline assessment can be used as a starting point to identify areas where resources can be conserved and also to understand originating sources of greenhouse gases and flag opportunities to reduce consumption.
+Delray Beach should pursue a baseline resource assessment to measure City performance in categories such as energy, fuel, water, and waste, by characterizing Delray Beach's electricity use, natural gas consumption, water use, fleet energy and energy consumed use. by waste management.
+A resource baseline assessment can be used as a starting point to identify areas where resources can be conserved and also to understand originating sources of greenhouse and flag opportunities to reduce gases consumption.